quidphp/lemur/README.md

     - [UserPassword](src/Col/UserPassword.php) - Class for the column which manages the active field for the user row
     - [UserRole](src/Col/UserRole.php) - Class for the column which manages the role field for the user row
     - [Video](src/Col/Video.php) - Extended abstract class for a column containing a video from a third-party service
-- [Cols](src/Cols.php) - Extended class for a collection of many columns within a same table
+    - [_jsonRelation](src/Col/_jsonRelation.php) - Trait with common methods for jsonArrayRelation columns
 - [Db](src/Db.php) - Extended class used to query the database, adds cms logic
 - [Lang](src/Lang)
     - [En](src/Lang/En.php) - English language content used by this namespace